A Study of a Class of Stochastic Volterra Equations Driven by Fractional Brownian Motion: Driver type integration by parts formula

-The shift Harnack inequality allows us to deduce the regularity for the law of the solution of \eqref{3.1}.
+The shift Harnack type inequalities allow us to deduce the regularity for the law of the solution of \eqref{3.1}.
 That is, we have the following result. \bcorollary Suppose that the assumption (H1) holds.
 Then, for any $t>0$, the law of $X_t$ is absolutely continuous with respect to the Lebesgue measure. \ecorollary

 \emph{Proof.} Without lost of generality, we only consider the case $t=T$.
 Let